 Certain fish bulk up on omega-3 polyunsaturated fatty acids by consuming plankton and other plants.
 These fatty acids and their health benefits are then passed on to people who eat fish regularly.
 Omega-3 fatty acids, particularly EPA and DHA, are thought be beneficial to health by:

 Evidence supporting the benefit of omega-3 fatty acids on heart health has been inconsistent.
-In 2006, researchers published a systematic review of studies in the journal BMJ that determined omega-3 fats do not have a clear effect on total mortality, combined cardiovascular events, or cancer.
+In 2006, researchers published a systematic review of studies that determined omega-3 fats do not have a clear effect on total mortality, combined cardiovascular events, or cancer.
 A 2008 study in the same journal looked at the literature regarding the effects of fish oil and determined that fish oil supplements do result in a small but significant reduction in deaths from cardiac causes, but had no effect on all-cause mortality.

 A study done in 2009 found evidence that omega-3 fatty acids benefit people with heart failure.
-The large study, published in Lancet, looked at patients with chronic heart failure.
+The large study, looked at patients with chronic heart failure.
 It found that patients taking omega-3 fatty acids had fewer hospitalizations for cardiovascular reasons, fewer heart-related deaths, and lower overall death rates than those taking a placebo pill.

 Based on these conflicting results, there is no clear answer as to the benefits of taking omega-3 fatty acid supplements to prevent heart attacks, strokes, and early death in all people.